pepsipepsi/nodebox_opengl_python3/README.md

 # nodebox_opengl_python3

+creative coding in pure python...

-Half done port of the wonderful nodebox opengl project to python 3.x.
-This needs pyglet and python-future.
-This includes examples from nodebox for opengl and the original nodebox 1.
+This is a python 3 port of the wonderful nodebox opengl project!
+This needs pyglet and python-future to run and includes examples from nodebox for opengl and the original nodebox 1.

-I didn't like that I needed to use python 2.7 to play with this, so I'm porting it to modern python (python 3.5.1) piece by piece.
-It's not at 100% yet.
+This is tested with python 3.5.1.

+The core drawing libraries are ported and work almost perfectly.
+The image filters, sound and gui stuff are not working yet.

+Nodebox for OpenGL was created by Frederik De Bleser and Tom De Smedt!

-functionality by example groupings (non numbered are the Nodebox 1 examples)
+what's working (non numbered are the Nodebox 1 examples)

 all working